Angeslab/Process-Journal/index.md

   <img src="images/Java-code.png" alt="Java code" style="display: block; margin-left: auto; margin-right: auto;"/>
 </p>

 Reflections: Automating mood detection based on BPM changes simplifies the user experience and makes the bracelet more responsive.
 I decided to log “Stressed” if BPM exceeds the rolling average by 15%, and “Calm” otherwise.
 I also created code in makecode of both block form and javascript as seen above.
-I am unsure whether this code works or dos not as I haven't gained access to a micro:bit yet, but the main structure of code is complete and can be worked on if needed during the next step of the prototype making process for Task 3.
+I am unsure whether this code works or does not as I haven't gained access to a micro:bit yet, but the main structure of code is complete and can be worked on if needed during the next step of the prototype making process for Task 3.

 ## Week 8: Presentation Development and Journal Framing
-Focus: Start and completion of PowerPoint and Script components
+Focus: Start and completion of PowerPoint and Script components.

-Activites completed this week and with group members:
+Activites completed this week with group members:

 - Developed the PowerPoint and completed, checks off all points from the rubric.
-- Created basic script and continuing to work on it such as adding details; in a collaborative workpace.
+- Created basic script and continuing to work on it such as adding details; in a collaborative workspace.
-- Wrote introduction paragraph for this jorunal.
+- Wrote introduction paragraph for this journal.

 POWERPOINT PRESENTATION CREATED IN CANVA:
 <p align="center" style="text-align: center;">